-The route travels through Hebron and across the Wisconsin border, becoming State Route 120, where it passes along the eastern border of Big Foot Beach State Park just east of Geneva Lake.
-Bikers then travel into the city of Lake Geneva and turn left heading west on state Route 50 just a few miles before reaching Red Chimney Road.
-Turn north and travel two miles to the Wakefield Euro Cuisine and Speakeasy on Lake Como.
+The route travels through Hebron and across the Wisconsin border, becoming State Route 120, where it passes along the eastern edge of Big Foot Beach State Park just east of Geneva Lake.
+Bikers then travel into the city of Lake Geneva and turn left heading west on state Route 50 only a few miles before reaching Red Chimney Road.
+Turn north and go two miles to the Wakefield Euro Cuisine and Speakeasy on Lake Como.

 - In July 2014, a 23-year-old Hoffman Estates man lost his life in a motorcycle accident in Schaumburg after colliding with an automobile.
 The accident occurred at Roselle Road and Hartford Drive, the same intersection as the incident above.
 The motorist suffered only minor injuries and was transported to the local hospital.

 There is nothing in the world that provides the freedom and sensation as riding a motorcycle in the open air.
-However, truckers and passenger vehicle motorists are not always good at sharing the roadway with bikers, bicyclists and pedestrians.
-Many times, distracted driving or inappropriate behavior of a motorist leads to hazardous, dangerous and deadly situations.
+However, truckers and passenger vehicle motorists are not always good at sharing the roadway with bikers, bicyclists, and pedestrians.
+Many times, distracted driving or a motorist's inappropriate behavior leads to hazardous, dangerous and deadly situations.

-If you have suffered injury in a Schaumburg motorcycle accident, hiring a skilled attorney can help.
+Hiring a skilled attorney can help you resolve your case if you have suffered an injury in a Schaumburg motorcycle accident.
 Obtaining legal representation is important because many jurors and claims adjusters have stereotyped views of bikers.
 A Schaumburg motorcycle crash lawyer can help you determine if you have a case, its worth, the amount of damages you could receive and whether or not you need legal help.

 Our law firm invites you to call us at (888) 424-5757 to schedule a free, initial consultation.
 We accept these types of cases on contingency and are paid only after we negotiate your settlement or win your lawsuit in court.
 This frees you from paying any upfront legal fees until we obtain a settlement or verdict for you.